What You'll Learn

 Step-by-Step Lookup on SAM.gov

-• Step 3: Enter your search criteria.
-You will need to specify the state, county, and construction type (Building, Heavy, Highway, or Residential).
+- Step 3: Enter your search criteria — the state, county, and construction type (Building, Heavy, Highway, or Residential).

 Understanding the Four Construction Types

-The DOL categorizes construction into four types, and choosing the correct one is essential because wage rates differ significantly between them:
+The DOL categorizes construction into four types.
+Choosing the correct one is essential because wage rates differ significantly between them:

 How to Read a Wage Determination